bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 ## Overview

-In this unit, you will introduce agile project management and help students with their first project, an API-powered interactive front-end web application that pulls data from multiple sources in a creative way.
+In this module, you will introduce agile project management and help students with their first project, an API-powered interactive front-end web application that pulls data from multiple sources in a creative way.
 Students will learn how to write user stories and acceptance criteria.
 Students will create a new repository for their project and learn how to use GitHub Issues and GitHub Projects to keep track of their project progress.
 You will assume the role of "scrummaster" and hold daily scrum meetings with each group.

 ## Virtual Classes